 It feeds on lizards, snakes, rats, bats, toads, insects and small birds.
-On rare occasions it attacks small poultry.
-The Sparrowhawk has an important role in our ecosystem, as it serves as a biological control of pests and rodents that can transfer diseases or affect agriculture.
+On rare occasions, it attacks small poultry.
+The Sparrowhawk has an important role in our ecosystem, as it serves as biological control of pests and rodents that can transfer diseases or affect agriculture.

 Barrancolí (Todus subulatus)

 This small, stubby bird has a voracious appetite and can consume more than a third of its weight in insects per day.
 It inhabits low-lying areas, but is most common in vegetated gullies, pine forests, coffee plantations, mangroves and dry limestone forests.

 This little bird has been compared to “an emerald and ruby jewel.”
 With its bright green color, red throat, whitish chest, pink sides and chubby bearing, the barrancolí has a very nice air that everyone likes.

 Its bright colors made the first naturalists who visited the island confuse it at first sight with a tiny parrot.

 Bobo bird (Saurothera longirostis)

 It is one of the most common birds on the island of Hispaniola since it lives in all types of tropical forests.

 Its song is quite persistent and unique, especially during the breeding season, Adults of this species can be 16 to 18 inches long, they have a slender body and a long tail with white feather tips, the head and upperparts are gray, while their breasts are a paler gray.